input-output-hk/cardano-sl/docs/delegation_design_spec.md

 proceed with $d=0.8$ in the second epoch.
 If however at least 900 slots are missed, we will keep $d$ at $0.9$ for the time being.

+In addition to monitoring the number of missed blocks, we will also look at the fraction of stake that is active (i.e., is stored in addresses which belong to a registered staking key that is delegating to a stake pool).
+The lower this ratio, the less stake is required to launch a 51% attack on the system.
+This can be offset by increasing
+$d$.
+For example, if $d \geq 0.5$, it is impossible to launch a 51% attack.
+We can specify an amuont of stake controlled by an adversary that we want the system to be resilient against, and delay reducing
+$d$ in order to meet this level of resistance.

 ## Rewards